messagebirdguides/reminders-guide/readme.md

 You now have a running SMS appointment reminder application!

-You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own reminder system.
+You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own SMS reminder system.
+Don't forget to download the code from the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/reminders-guide).

-Running into issues?
-Explore [the complete code on GitHub](https://github.com/messagebirdguides/reminders-guide) to see whether you might have missed something.

 ## Next steps